U.S. Attorney for the Southern District of Texas

 -

-Two men involved in a human smuggling conspiracy have been sentenced to federal prison, according to an announcement by U.S. Attorney Nicholas J. Ganjei.
+The final individual involved in a nationwide conspiracy to sell fraudulent Texas paper license plates has been sentenced to prison, according to U.S. Attorney Nicholas J. Ganjei.

 -